From the Cook

 Tips & Tricks (5)

-- Pasta Water Alchemy 💧Reserve at least 1 cup of pasta water before draining; the starchy liquid is crucial for creating a silky, emulsified sauce that clings perfectly to the tagliatelle.
+- Reserve Pasta Water Before Draining 💧Save at least 1 cup of starchy pasta water before draining; this is crucial for emulsifying the cream sauce and achieving that silky, cohesive texture that coats the pasta perfectly.

 Recipe Facts